The Respiratory System

 • Chronic asthma may lead to cor pulmonale

-3. Bronchiectasis
+Bronchiectasis

 Etiology & Pathogenesis

-• Two major mechanisms:
+Two main mechanisms:

-• Obstruction: Tumors, foreign bodies, lymph node compression
+• Tumors, foreign bodies.

-Associated Conditions:
+Associated Conditions

-• Congenital bronchiectasis
+• Congenital bronchiectasis.

-• Cystic fibrosis
+• Cystic fibrosis → thick mucus, recurrent infections.

-• Immotile cilia syndrome (e.g., Kartagener’s syndrome)
+• Immotile cilia syndrome (Kartagener’s syndrome) → defective mucociliary clearance.

-2. Obstructive causes:
+• Obstructive causes:

-• Tumors, foreign body, TB scarring
+• Tumors, foreign body aspiration.

-3. Secondary to infections:
+• Secondary to infections:

-• Staphylococcal pneumonia, TB
+• Staphylococcal pneumonia, TB, pertussis.

 Morphology

-• Ulceration or squamous metaplasia of epithelium
+• Ulceration or squamous metaplasia of epithelium.

-• Inflammatory infiltrates
+• Inflammatory infiltrates in wall.

 Clinical Features